1944: The Loop Master

-1944: The Loop Master is a vertical scrolling shooter scrolling arcade game made by Capcom in 2000 that uses a horizontal 4:3 screen.
-Unlike previous games, the programming for this arcade was done by a separate company called 8ing/Raizing.
-The game is the fifth of a series of World War II vertical shooters made by Capcom, the 194X series.
-The game takes place in the heated battles of 1944 during the Second World War as two super ace pilots, P-38 Lightning and Mitsubishi A6M Zero are attempting to defeat an entire army.
+1944: The Loop Master is a 2000 vertically scrolling shooter video game developed by Raizing and published by Capcom for arcades.
+It is the fifth installment of Capcom's 194X series.
+The game takes place in the heated battles of 1944 during World War II as two super ace pilots, P-38 Lightning and Mitsubishi A6M Zero are attempting to defeat an entire army.
 It is the sequel to 19XX: The War Against Destiny and uses the arcade cabinet CP System II.

 Gameplay

 The arcade operates and plays like most standard shooters.
 The objective of every level is to shoot enemy planes, tanks, trains, turrets, battleships, and defeat the boss after each level.
 Unlike its predecessor, 19XX: The War Against Destiny, the game plays more like the early games in the series.
 Despite the opening description of the plane stats, both planes operate equally, and are only available to the first or second player respectively.
 The game borrows from 19XX in that it has a form of charge up system.
 By holding the fire button down, the charge bar will fill, and when full, the plane will fly up and become temporarily invincible.
 The game also has the standard bomb button, which causes Tomahawk Missiles to fly up the screen doing major damage to any enemies they hit.

 The health system in the game also works unlike the previous games in the series.
-The plane has a health bar which decreases after every hit.
-However, players start with only one life, and the game sparingly gives health boosts.
+The plane has a health bar which decreases after every hit, but players start with only one life, and the game sparingly gives health boosts.